-Several studies, including a systematic review and meta-analysis, showed that selenium reduced thyroid antibodies [48, 49].
+Several studies, including a systematic review and meta-analysis, showed that selenium reduced thyroid antibodies [43, 44].
 However, a systematic review and meta-analysis found that long-term selenium use had no effect on thyroid hormone levels or hypothyroid patients .
-One study’s results suggested selenium supplementation may be most useful until sufficiency is reached but has diminishing returns after that point .
+One study’s results suggested selenium supplementation may be helpful in correcting a deficiency but not as a long-term treatment plan .

-If you have Hashimoto’s, it may be worth supplementing with selenium for 3-6 months and then discontinuing use.
-Brazil nuts are a good food source of selenium.
+If you have Hashimoto’s, it may be worth supplementing with selenium for 3-6 months to see if you see benefit.
+However, the positive effects of selenium supplementation have been found to stall at the 9-month mark If you prefer to get your nutrients through food (as do we), Brazil nuts are a good food source of selenium.

-Supplemental stomach acid, typically consumed as betaine hydrochloride (HCL), can help your body better absorb iron and vitamin B12, which are also often deficient in hypothyroid patients [54, 55, 56, 57, 58, 59, 60].
+Supplemental stomach acid, typically consumed as betaine hydrochloride (HCl), can help your body better absorb iron and vitamin B12, which are also often deficient in hypothyroid patients [49, 50, 51, 52, 53, 54, 55].

 Low iron levels can be one reason your thyroid medication doesn’t seem to be working.
 Low serum ferritin (your storage form of iron) was correlated with hypothyroid lab markers , and low iron has been shown to be related to thyroid hormone status .
 Increasing ferritin levels to more than 100 micrograms per liter improved fatigue for hypothyroid women .

 If you have a history of anemia or your ferritin level is below 100 mcg/L, iron supplementation or eating iron-rich foods like spinach, brussels sprouts, and red meat may help improve your thyroid symptoms.
 HCl supplements may also help you to absorb iron better.

 Eat Well and Thrive on a Hashimoto’s Diet